WebAhead/master-reference/coursebook/week-7/makemehapi-guidelines.md

 2) Follow the instructions below for that exercise
 3) To test your code:
 ~ run `makemehapi` in the Terminal
-~ navigate to the relevant exercise using the command-line tool
+~ select the relevant exercise from the displayed list
 ~ run `makemehapi verify path-to-file` (e.g. `makemehapi verify server.js`, provided you are already in `exercise-1` subfolder)

+_Note: The instructions below are a modified version of those you will see in your Terminal.
+Please use these to avoid confusion._

 ### HELLO HAPI
 Exercise 1